Your Visit Is Confirmed — Let’s Help You Prepare

 • Complete intake and consent forms at least 24 hours before your visit.

 • Make sure your household is healthy.
-If anyone is sick, please call to reschedule—your visit will always be protected.
+If anyone is sick, please call to reschedule.

 • If bottle-feeding, bring a bottle with milk.
 A bottle warmer is available.